-For example, if Jane craves daily sex and Dick’s happy with three times a week, then that could not be called a sexless relationship – even though Jane’s sexual needs are not being met.
+For example, if Tasha craves daily sex and Mario’s happy with three times a week, then that could not be called a sexless relationship – even though Tasha’s sexual needs are not being met.

-However, if Jane divorces Dick and marries John, who is perfectly content with having sex only once a year, Jane would be justified in calling her marriage “sexless” – even though John would not define it as such.
+However, if Tasha divorces Mario and marries Keith, who is perfectly content with having sex only once a year, Tasha would be justified in calling her marriage “sexless” – even though Mario would not define it as such.

 Believing you’re in a sexless relationship is more about the gulf between your libido and your spouse’s than a carved-in-stone number of how many times you have sex per week, month, or year.

 That being said, researchers have gathered data seeking to quantify the sex lives of the average American.
 Robert Epstein, PhD., Senior Research Psychologist at the American Institute for Behavioral Research and Technology and the founder and director emeritus of the Cambridge Center for Behavioral Studies, defines a sexless marriage as one in which a couple has sex less than 10 times a year.